ragardner/tksheet/DOCUMENTATION.md

 ___

-Delete any alignments, dropdown boxes, checkboxes, highlights etc. that are larger than the sheets currently held data, includes row index and header in measurement of dimensions.
+Delete any formats, alignments, dropdown boxes, checkboxes, highlights etc. that are larger than the sheets currently held data, includes row index and header in measurement of dimensions.
 ```python
 delete_out_of_bounds_options()
 ```